iLib-js/iLib/README.md

 ILib is also available on github at https://github.com/iLib-js/iLib or official iLib builds in tar balls at https://github.com/iLib-js/iLib/releases

-If you want to create your own version of ilib with a smaller set of classes than the big list above, you'll have to get the source and build it yourself.
-This will require that you install java 1.7 or later, plus ant and nodejs.
+You can also build your own version from the sources using webpack.
+See the previous section about webpack for links.

 Copyright and License
 -------

-Copyright &copy; 2011-2018, JEDLSoft
+Copyright &copy; 2011-2019, JEDLSoft

-Licensed under the Apache License, Version 2.0 (the "License");
+Ilib is licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+you may not use this library except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0